Glossary of Philanthropic Terms

 Corporate Giving Program:

 A corporate giving (direct giving) program is a grantmaking program established and administered within a profit-making company.
 Gifts or grants go directly to charitable organizations from the corporation.
-Corporate foundations/giving programs do not have a separate endowment; their expense is planned as part of the company's annual budgeting process and usually is funded with pre-tax income.
-The Foundation Center has identified more than 700 corporate foundations/giving programs in the United States; however, it is believed that several thousand are in operation.
+Corporate foundations/giving programs do not have a separate endowment; their expense is planned as part of the company's annual budgeting process and is usually funded with pre-tax income.
+Candid (formerly the Foundation Center) has identified more than 700 corporate foundations/giving programs in the United States; however, it is believed that several thousand are in operation.

 Also referred to as Denial, a decline is the refusal or rejection of a grant request.
 Some declination letters explain why the grant was not made, but many do not.